vncsmyrnk/vim-config/README.md

 To work properly this repo should be cloned on `~/.config/nvim` and [packer.vim](https://github.com/wbthomason/packer.nvim) must be installed.

+The Neovim version `0.9` is compatible with the configuration.

 To install it just run:

 ```bash